-- Microcomputer compatibility standards.

-- Microcomputer software selection.

-- Micro-mainframe linkage.

-- Microcomputer software training for end users.

-- Microcomputer users' group coordination.

-- Microcomputer equipment selection.

-- The IS community, in general, did not realize how significantly the advent of the microcomputer would impact its role.
-The IS managers knew that the uncontrolled proliferation of microcomputers was something to grapple with, but they didn't view this new information tool as an oppurtunity to improve overall information system services.

-- The information center has been given the responsibility of controlling and administering the use of microcomputers, primarily because end users are performing functions on microcomputers similar to those performed in the original information centers; data manipulation, analysis, reporting and graphics.

-- Will the microcomputer eliminate the need for an information center?
-The answer is yes and no. With standalone micros, remote video display terminals, and micro-to-mainframe links the concept of the "center" will disappear.
-Knowledge workers and information handlers aren't required to come to a center to build computer-based business models and perform "what if" analyses.
-They can perform these decision support functions at their individual workstations.
+- Microcomputer compatibility standards. - Microcomputer software selection. - Micro-mainframe linkage. - Microcomputer software training for end users. - Microcomputer users' group coordination. - Microcomputer equipment selection. - o The IS community, in general, did not realize how significant, the advent of the microcomputer would impact its role.
+The IS managers knew that the uncontrolled proliferation of microcomputer, was something to grapple with, but they didn't view this new information tool as an oppurtunity to improve the overall information system services. - The information center has been given the responsibility of controlling and administering the use of microcomputers, primarily because the end users are performing simily functions on the microcomputers as has been performed in the original information centers; data manipulation, analysis, reporting and graphics. - Will the microcomputer eliminate the need for an information center?
+The answer is yes and no. With standalone micros, remote video display terminals, and micros-to-mainframe links the concept of the "center" will disappear.
+The knowledge workers and information handlers aren't required to come to a center to build computer-based business models and perform "what if" analyses.
+They can perform these decision support function, at their individual workstations.

 - The part of the information center that will not disappear, and instead will grow considerably over the next few years, is the end-user computing support staff.
 More and more microcomputers are being installed in businesses, as shown in Exhibit III-2.
-The installed base of four million microcomputers in 1985 will more than double over the next four years.
-This means that literally millions of workers will have to be educated in how to apply these new tools and associated software products. - Micros are working their way into every aspect of services performed by the information systems functions.
-INPUT is predicting that within the next decade micros will be an integral part of most every information system project.
-This will force collaboration between the end-user support staff (information center) and the systems development staff. - The end-user computing support staff will continue to grow until such time that production systems are designed with the personal computing needs of the end users taken into consideration.
+The installed base of four million microcomputers in IP85 will more then double over the next four, years.
+This means that literally millions of workers will have to be educated by how to apply these new tools and essociated and trained on the assisted software products. - Micros are working their way into every aspect of the services performed by the information systems functions.
+INPUT is predicting that within the next decade micros will be an integrated part of most every information system project.
+This will force the callaboration between the end-user support staff (information center) and the systems development staff. - o The end-user computing support staff will continue to grow until such time that production systems are designed with the personal computing needs of the end users taken into consideration.
 Once the systems development staff exploits the functionality of the microcomputer, the "information center" will do less applications work and more training and consulting (evaluating the alternatives rather than implementing a solution).